Performance

 Leverage Constant Folding

-AudioNodes has an automatic optimization process called Constant Folding, which enables several Nodes to run in constant mode.
+AudioNodes has an automatic optimization process called Constant Folding, which enables Nodes to run in constant mode if certain conditions are met.
 A Node running in constant mode has zero performance impact, and can be used in large numbers without any performance problems whatsoever.

 While you don’t have to do anything for it to work, some patches work better for constant folding, some don’t.
 Check out the article to learn how you can maximize its impact to improve performance.